harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/environments/service-overrides.md

 ## Limitations

-* Runtime inputs are not supported if you are trying to override services in a multi environment set up.
+* Runtime inputs are not supported if you are trying to override services in a multi service and multi environment set up.

 ## Override types